 Summer is upon us so now’s the perfect time to get your shorts on and venture outdoors into the sunshine.

 What do our parks give us?
 How valuable are they to us?
-We know they have a better effect on our mental well being as well obviously a great place to exercise and socialise.
-They’re a place for children and families to enjoy, picnics, play or maybe sitting in quiet solitude.
+We know they have an effect on our mental well being as well obviously a great place to exercise and socialise.
+They’re a place for children and families to enjoy picnics, play or maybe sitting in quiet solitude.
 They help reduce heat in urban built up areas.
 They’re a central, cultural hub for entire cities and a safe place for our wildlife.

 Here are a few of own suggestions on how you can get out there and help your local park.

 2 Litter picks – a seemingly inevitable part of everyday life these days… a litter pick keeps your local park clean and tidy and is not only aesthetically pleasing but encourages a safer home for wildlife and children.
-We all know what a problem plastic pollution has become, but people will be less likely to discard their litter in a cleaner environment then one already strewn with wrappers and plastic bottles.
+We all know what a problem plastic pollution has become, but people will also be less likely to discard their litter in a cleaner environment than one already strewn with wrappers and plastic bottles.

 3 Hold park fundraisers – fun and games, exercise classes, cake sales etc. These are all activities are parks are brilliant venues for.
 They get people outside into a healthier environment and give people the opportunity to socialise and connect.
 These are also great ways to reach out to your local community and speak to them about the importance of raising funds to keep the area maintained.